What About Michael Brown's Book, Revolution?

 I apologize for the long delay in getting back to you about the book you so kindly sent to me.
 I read most of it awhile back and then it got set aside, etc., etc. At first it was because I wanted to think and pray about it but then it was more like “out of sight, out of mind.”

 There is no doubt that “Revolution” contains a great deal of truth, truth that is quite passionately and eloquently expressed.
 It would be foolish to try to gainsay such truth.
 It is obvious that a lot of the book is the result of much research into quite a wide variety of resources.
-I must admit that even with the disclaimers, it makes me uncomfortable to present the ideas of Christians of every stripe side by side with the revolutionaries of this world almost of if they were operating by the same principles!
+I must admit that even with the disclaimers, it makes me uncomfortable to present the ideas of Christians of every stripe side by side with the revolutionaries of this world almost as if they were operating by the same principles!

 I guess my chief reaction (and that of my wife, by the way) is that all of this passionate truth is presented in the service of what?
 Genuine truth may be made to serve many ends.
 The great variety of “Christian” religion we observe in our day is obviously not the result of divine revelation and the leadership of Christ!
 For the most part it is men attempting to ascertain what it is they ought to believe and do and then fashioning for themselves a religion that embodies their concepts.
 But what saith the Lord?
 Christ is the Head of His Body, the Church and He has not left us here to figure it all out!
 Most of the religious people of Jesus’ day perished because they wouldn’t hear the One sent of God with the message of life.